Cryostat

 A cryostat (from cryo meaning cold and stat meaning stable) is a device used to maintain low cryogenic temperatures of samples or devices mounted within the cryostat.
 Low temperatures may be maintained within a cryostat by using various refrigeration methods, most commonly using cryogenic fluid bath such as liquid helium.
 Hence it is usually assembled into a vessel, similar in construction to a vacuum flask or Dewar.
 Cryostats have numerous applications within science, engineering, and medicine.

 Types

 Closed-cycle cryostats

 Closed-cycle cryostats consist of a chamber through which cold helium vapour is pumped.
 An external mechanical refrigerator extracts the warmer helium exhaust vapour, which is cooled and recycled.
-Closed-cycle cryostats consume a relatively large amount of electrical power, but need not be refilled with helium and can run continuously for an indefinite period.
-Objects may be cooled by attaching them to a metallic coldplate inside a vacuum chamber which is in thermal contact with the helium vapour chamber.
+Closed-cycle cryostats consume a relatively large amount of electrical power, do not need to be refilled with helium, and can run continuously for an indefinite period.
+Objects may be cooled by attaching them to a metallic cold plate inside a vacuum chamber which is in thermal contact with the helium vapour chamber.